100 signatures reached

 Make maternity pay fair for those with multiple jobs

-Amend the current system to allow parents to take full income from both employment and self employment into account when calculating maternity allowance.
+Amend the current system to allow mothers to take their full income from multiple jobs into account when calculating maternity pay.

 Why is this important?

 To cut a long story short, I could loose out on £1337.70 of maternity pay because I have two jobs!
 I am not alone in this.

 We need a transparent system that allows all mothers to take their full income into account when calculating maternity pay, no mater their working situation.